Health-RI/molgenis-fdp-harvester/README.md

 The configuration contains a linking table between the concept types, used internally in the script to separate the handling of the different concepts, and the table in the harvesting MOLGENIS catalogue.

-## Workings

-This harvester is an adaptation of the [CKAN DCAT harvester](https://github.com/ckan/ckanext-dcat).
-In this harvester the method `DCATRDFHarvester.gather_stage()` is used to first load the RDF data from the FAIR Data Point into a graph using `rdflib` and an `RDFParser` object.
-After that the datasets, datasetseries and persons are retrieved from the graph and parsed by the profile `MolgenisEUCAIMDCATAPProfile`, using the methods `RDFParser.datatsets()`, `RDFParser.datasetseries()`, and `RDFParser.persons()` respectively.
-The gather stage ends with the creation of a list of `HarvestObject`s.
-With `DCATRDFHarvester.fetch_stage()`, it is checked if the IDs of the concepts are unique.
-In the `DCATRDFHarvester.import_stage()` method the API calls to the harvesting MOLGENIS catalogue are made.

-This harvester is tested on https://catalogue-eucaim.grycap.i3m.upv.es/Eucaim/api/rdf, where the metadata is shown on one big page.
-In other FAIR Data Points multiple links need to be traversed to for example get the dataset metadata.
-The harvester has not been tested with those kinds of FAIR Data Points.

 ## License